3 Key Skill You Need for GMAT Prep

 What’s the Impact of Not Mastering the Right Strategy?

 If you don’t master the right strategy, you don’t get hard questions right consistently.
 Now, what happens when you don’t get hard questions right consistently?
 Your score is stuck in the range of 600-650.
-It is really painful to find yourself stuck at 600-650 range after months of preparation, so if you want to avoid being stuck there, we recommend learning the right strategy from Day 1, so that you don’t have to redo your prep in the end.
+It is really painful to find yourself stuck at 600-650 range after months of preparation, so if you want to avoid being stuck there, we recommend learning the right strategy from Day 1, so you don’t have to redo your prep in the end.

 What Should Be Your Action Plan While Learning?